Fiona-T/world-happiness-data/README.md

 12. Click the View button to view the app – it opens in a new window
 13. The Python program automatically runs, you no longer need to type `python3 run.py` in the terminal once the application is deployed
 14. To re-start the programme from the beginning, press the RUN PROGRAM orange button at top of page

+There is no difference between the deployed version and the development version of the application.

 ### Forking the GitHub Repository
 The repository can be forked on GitHub, this creates a copy of the repository that can be viewed or amended without affecting the original repository.
 This can be done using the following steps: